netdata/netdata/packaging/installer/methods/packages.md

 - A full mirror of all of our repositories currently requires up to 100 GB of storage space, though the exact amount of space needed fluctuates over time.
 Because of this, users seeking to mirror our repositories are encouraged to mirror only those repositories they actually need instead of mirroring everything.
-- If syncing daily (or less frequently), some time between 05:00 and 08:00 UTC each day is usually the saftest time to do so, as publishing nightly packages will almost always be done by this point, and publishing of stable releases typically happens after that time window.
+- If syncing daily (or less frequently), some time between 05:00 and 08:00 UTC each day is usually the safest time to do so, as publishing nightly packages will almost always be done by this point, and publishing of stable releases typically happens after that time window.
 - If you intend to use our existing GPG signatures on the repository metadata and packages, you probably also want